tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-08-pre-heating-the-pi.md

 ## Setup SSH

 For the moment, the intention is to keep this as an internal facing service.
-This means SSH access can be limited to the home network..
+This means SSH access can be limited to the home network.
 Edit / create a local ssh config file via:

 ```bash
 sudo nano /etc/ssh/sshd_config.d/local_network_only.conf
 ```

-The separate file to the rest of the config prevents conflicts when upgrading your pi.
+The separate file to the rest of the config prevents conflicts when upgrading your Pi.
+If you're on a fresh installation, it will likely be a new file.
 Add the following to the file.
-If you're on a fresh installation, it will likely be a new file.

 ```bash
 # Disable all auth by default